ROUVY vs. MyWhoosh: Which App is the Right for You? (2026)

 The Winner

-Price-wise, MyWhoosh is a clear winner because it’s free.
+Price-wise, MyWhoosh is a clear winner because it’s free, and with its cash-prize races, it can even pay you.
 However, comparing ROUVY vs. MyWhoosh results in a draw in most areas.
 So, ultimately, it depends on what you are looking for.

 Do you want to explore worldwide locations from the comfort of your home?
 Use ROUVY.
 Do you want to train for free in a virtual world?
 Then try MyWhoosh.
 Below, I add my indoor cycling app scoring for each area.